somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 ### Abstract

  Language is seen in different forms.
 Language and representations of knowledge using Language are recognized.
-Structure and resulting Duality are seen as fundamental to Language.
+Structure and its inherent Duality are seen as fundamental to Language.
 Symmetry and Degrees of Freedom of a Language are introduced based on Duality of structures.
 Calculus is reinvented as Phase Transformations in Thermodynamics to govern changes between Fluid and Condensed Forms of a Language.
 For Mathematicians reading this: Language can be represented as composition of groups which may be further reduced to a representation in terms of simple groups.

 ### Disclaimer